brettmillerb/Pester-Wiki/Mock.md

 You may mock the same command multiple times, in different scopes, as needed.
 Each module's mock maintains a separate call history and verified status.

+**Warning:** If the call to the function you're trying to mock is made via a qualified name (like `MyModule\MyFunction`), your mock will not be invoked.
+This is a limitation of PowerShell 2.0 (see https://github.com/pester/Pester/issues/308).
+As a workaround, either call your function with an unqualified name (`MyFunction`), or create a wrapper function and mock that wrapper function instead.

 PARAMETERS
 ----------
 ###CommandName